-For indicative purposes here, a copy of the gritting route information from December 2020 is used.
+For indicative purposes here, a copy of the gritting route information is below (accurate at the time this policy was reviewed).
 Blue stars and red stars indicate the location of grit bins and blue lines are the primary gritting routes.